 The core unit of LifeRing is the recovery meeting.
 Meetings are autonomous except in matters affecting other meetings and the organization as a whole.
 Click to see the current worldwide schedule of face-to-face (F2F) meetings and online resources including meetings.
-For organizational details, download a PDF copy of the 2012 Bylaws.
+For LifeRing organizational documents, see below.

 The LifeRing Service Center in Oakland, CA performs worldwide information & referral and other services for the meetings.
 LifeRing Press publishes books, brochures, and other media.

-LifeRing Inc., a California nonprofit corporation with 501(c)(3) charitable tax-exempt status, owns the LifeRing service marks and is responsible for finances.
-See legal documents, below.
+LifeRing Inc., a California nonprofit corporation with 501c(3) charitable tax-exempt status, owns the LifeRing service marks and is responsible for finances.
 A nine-member Board of Directors, composed of alcoholics/addicts with a minimum of two years clean and sober, oversees the corporation and provides worldwide coordination where needed.

 The LifeRing Bylaws require a minimum of two years clean and sober to serve on the Board of Directors and a minimum of one year clean and sober to serve as an officer.
 Directors and officers must be people in recovery from a substance addiction.

 The board meets face-to-face at the annual LifeRing Congress and it meets between Congresses in an online chat room or via telephone conference call.
 Except during discussion of personnel matters, LifeRing board meetings are open to all LifeRing members.
 Notices of upcoming board meetings are posted on the liferingconvenors mailing list.